Learning Express.js Properly: Part 1 From Basics to Advanced [Basic Level]

 Let Neighborhood Coding Studio walk with you toward your future in development.

-• Development tools: Description based on VS Code (other editors are also possible)
+• Development Tools: Explained based on VS Code (other editors are also possible)

 • Node.js + npm required

-• Course Materials: Practice code and materials are available via Notion link or GitHub
+• Course Materials: Practice code and materials are provided via Notion link or GitHub

-• Any errors or issues that may arise during the training will be quickly responded to through Q&A.
+• Errors or issues that occur during practice will be responded to quickly via Q&A

-• Basic grammar of JavaScript (variables, functions, conditional statements, etc.)
+• Basic syntax of JavaScript (variables, functions, conditional statements, etc.)

-• Install Node.js and use npm, simple CLI operations
+• Installing Node.js and using npm, simple CLI operations

-• Interest in and willingness to learn about API or server concepts.
+• Interest in API or server concepts and a willingness to learn

 Start now.
-Once you have a clear idea of the structure of Express in your head,
+The structure of Express will become clear in your mind,

 Recommended for